 We did a couple of laps on the circuit and almost out of breath I said ah ah ah, how fun!
 I think it is enough with those two laps that we have already done.

 I can understand the excitement of doing things fast, but I am at a stage in my life where I enjoy doing things slowly much more.

 Wine tourism is to enjoy life slowly.
 I am a life lover and I achieve this by being, among other things, a wine lover.

 What we propose with our tours is the opposite.
 It is about enjoying the experience very, very slowly to enjoy with the 5 senses.
 I do not renounce the other but in our case, when we are tasting wines in the cellar we do things very slowly.
 And we do the same when we go to eat or carry out a complementary activity to that of visiting wineries.

 In a medieval castle with a glass of wine.

-I remember in one of the tours we visited a fantastic winery in Ribera del Duero.
-We took a bottle of his wine.
-And when we were visiting one of the magnificent castles that embellish the surroundings of Rivera del Duero take out the bottle and good glasses.
+I remember in one of our Madrid Wine Tours we visited a fantastic winery in Ribera del Duero.
+We took a bottle of its wine.
+And when we were visiting one of the magnificent castles that embellish the surroundings of Ribera del Duero take out the bottle and good glasses.
 How important it is to drink good wine with good glasses, right?